decoded4620/HubCap/README.md

 Using the Jar from a Linux or Windows Console.

 ##### Authenticate First!

-##### Default Search Mode
+Setup session long username and password/token for using this tool.

-`java -jar hubcap.jar "myOrg" 10`
+`java -jar hubcap.jar auth yourUserName yourPassOrToken`

+You can also add a file to 'resources' called local.json.
+The content looks like this:

+`{ "userName":"yourUserName", "passwordOrToken":"yourPasswordOrToken"}`

+HubCap will read this file if available and set the session authentication that way.
+You can use a token (rather than a password) if you so choose by visiting: `https://github.com/settings/tokens/new`

 ##### REPL Mode

 Read-Evaluate-Print-Loop, where 'Evaluate' means to take input from the user, and parse the input as new arguments.
+Each time new arguments are entered a new Search Job is created.
+By default, HubCap will fall back into REPL mode, using non-blocking i.o on System.in().
+After each Search Job completes.
+The user can then type parameters at the Command line, and hit Enter, causing the parameters to be evaluated 'on-the-fly'.
+Should the Search Job take some time, they can run additional queries in the mean time.
+Search Jobs are all run in parallel, and aggregated in parallel.

+You can simply start with no commands and you'll be in REPL by default.

 `java -jar hubcap.jar`

-Running will no parameters will put the process into REPL mode, using non-blocking i.o on System.in().
-The user can then type parameters at the Command line, and hit Enter, causing the parameters to be evaluated 'on-the-fly'.
-Should the query take some time, they can run additional queries in the mean time.
+##### Default Search Mode

+`java -jar hubcap.jar "myOrg" 10`

+This will search for the top 10 repositories from 'myOrg' organization.
+This will crawl every repository for this organization, find all of the pull requests, and aggregate the complex Pull Information for each.

+You can also run parallel searches like this:

+`java -jar hubcap.jar org1 10 org2 20 org3 30 ...`

+Each pair of arguments represents a new parallel query.
+Results are aggregated as each job returns data.

 ##### NO-REPL (One-Off mode)

 `java -jar hubcap.jar myOrg 10 --no-repl`

 This will execute the program against the organization `myOrg` and list the top `10` repositories sorted by default a default criterion, and then exit.
-The organization itself is also given a score (for this current session) based on the repositories pulled back from the search.

 Normally, without this option, HubCap will fall back to `REPL` mode, allowing the user to continue to enter more searches.

-##### DEEP SEARCH MODE

-`java -jar hubcap.jar 50 1000 --query=jquery --query-option=in:name`

-This will execute the program and query github for the list of the top 50 repositories having 'jquery' in the name, searching a maximum of 1000 repositories on GitHub.
-If there are less than 50 repositories, all of them are returned, sorted by the default criterion.
-Note: searchDepths over 1000 must be run in sequential searches, and will take significantly longer.
-This is the Rate Limit of GitHub.

-##### WATCH MODE

-`java -jar hubcap.jar -Dorg=myOrg -DmaxResults=10 -Dinterval=20000 -Dwatch=true`

-This will execute the program against the organization `myOrg` and list the top `10` repositories sorted by default a default criterion, and then continue to 'watch' this query(i.e. re-running it and updating the local results every 20000  milliseconds).
-Organization scores are also updated.